Developer Guide

 The below provides a step-by-step break down of the mechanism for deleting a game entry.
 Assume that the user has already

-and the app has loaded data from storage.
-Assume also that the GameEntryList
+launched GameBook and the app has loaded data from storage.
+Assume also that the GameEntryList is displayed and

 contains more than 1 game entry.